Freeze-in and freeze-out generation of lepton asymmetries after baryogenesis in the $\nu$MSM: The most efficient asymmetry generation

 The real parts of the smallest and the largest eigenvalues of $A$ as functions of temperature are shown in figure~\ref{fig:eigen}.

 As one can see, the smallest eigenvalue exceeds the Hubble rate only in a relatively short temperature interval.
 This means that the linear combination of the variables corresponding to this eigenvalue is almost conserved.
-The weight coefficients of this linear combinations vary with temperature.
+The weight coefficients of these linear combinations vary with temperature.
 We have performed a numerical scan with $M\leq 5$~GeV and found two combinations

 which are nearly conserved either at $T \gtrsim 150$~GeV ($L_-$) or $T\lesssim20$~GeV ($L_+$).
 In the intermediate region the linear combination corresponding to the smallest eigenvalue is more complicated and contains all $11$ variables $n(T)$ entering equation~\eqref{matrix_form}.
-Combinations~\eqref{conserved_combination} correspond to the approximately conserved quantum numbers identified in ref.~\cite{Eijima:2017anv} (notation in~\eqref{conserved_combination} is chosen to match that of ref.~\cite{Eijima:2017anv}).
+The conditions for conservation of $L_-$ have been described in~\cite{Shaposhnikov:2008pf}.
+Both combinations~\eqref{conserved_combination} correspond to the approximately conserved quantum numbers identified in ref.~\cite{Eijima:2017anv} (notation in~\eqref{conserved_combination} is chosen to match that of ref.~\cite{Eijima:2017anv}).
 Indeed, as it has been shown in refs.~\cite{Eijima:2017anv} and~\cite{Ghiglieri:2017gjz}, the time derivative of $L_-$ is proportional to fermion number violating (helicity-conserving) rates which are suppressed in the symmetric phase.
 In turn, the time derivative of $L_+$ is proportional to the fermion number conserving rate~\cite{Eijima:2017anv} which becomes small at low temperatures.
 One particular consequence of the approximate conservation of $L_+$ is that $\Delta_N \simeq - \Delta_\alpha$ at low temperatures.
-Numerical solution of the kinetic equations confirms this observation, as can be seen in the third panel of figure~\ref{fig:example}.
+The numerical solution of the kinetic equations confirms this observation, as can be seen in the third panel of figure~\ref{fig:example}.

 We see that the presence of an almost conserved combination corresponding to the smallest eigenvalue of $A$ protects the asymmetry from being completely washed out.
 As we have already mentioned, the value of $|\imw|$ controls the size of Yukawa couplings.
-The values of Yukawas determine in turn the eigenvalues of the matrix $A$.
+The values of Yukawas determine, in turn, the eigenvalues of the matrix $A$.
 Therefore, if we are interested in the presence of a small eigenvalue, $|\imw|$ should be close to zero.